code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

     type casting in C allows use of either (with a different precision).
   - Applying them to integers would lead to non-natural rounding and overflow behavior.
+  - They cannot be used on a GPU.
+  The C++ language also defines `std::max(T x, T y)` which will work with any base type (and classes which define a `>` type relation), but man not work on a GPU.
+- For floating-point values of type `cs_real_t`, code_saturne defines
+  `cs_math_fmax` which is prefered as it avoids the side effects of macros but will work on a GPU.

 ### Preprocessors in various programming languages